tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - HLA class I and II genes code for cell surface glycoproteins important for antigen presentation and self-recognition by immune cells
  - HLA class I heterodimers consist of α-heavy chain (encoded by *HLA-A/B/C*) and small β-microglobulin
  - HLA class II heterodimers (α and β chains) specified by genes in HLA-D region (*DPA/B1*, *DQA/B1*, *DRB1/A*)
+# HLA-dependent variation in SARS-CoV-2 CD8<sup>+</sup> T cell crossreactivity with human coronaviruses
+## Abstract - human coronaviruses (HCoVs) cause common cold
+ - public TCR repertoires dominated by TCRs cognate to non-homologous SARS-CoV-2 peptides
+ - skewed distribution of TCRs cognate to homologous or non-homologous peptides in COVID-19 patients likely HLA-dependent
+## Discussion
+ - T cells specific to SARS-CoV-2 peptides with high similarity to human CoV predicted pMHC can be expanded from naive indivduals, cognate public TCRs observed in some COVID-19 recovered patients
+ - SARS-CoV-2 unexposed individuals can mount T cell responses to HCoVs that, due to peptide similarity, can be crossreactive with SARS-CoV-2 antigens
+ - **certain HLA alleles (HLA‐B*07:02, ‐C*07:02, ‐A*03:01) predispose to SARS‐CoV‐2‐HCoV cross‐reactive CD8<sup>+</sup> T cells**
+ - non-specific antiviral immune responses can lead to the release of self-antigens from damaged cells, resulting in bystander activation of autoreactive T cells
+ - immunogenic SARS-CoV-2 peptides similar to self antigens may be candidates for autoimmune associations
 # HLA-DRB alleles are differentially expressed by tumor cells in breast carcinoma
 # Holistic approach to immune checkpoint inhibitor-related adverse events
  - irAEs usually occur within the first months after ICI treatment but can develop as early as after the first dose or as late as years after ICI treatment